MetaMask/rpc-errors/README.md

   IEthErrors, IEthereumRpcError, IEthereumProviderError, ISerializeError,
-  // these describe the options argument to error getters in ethErrors IErrorOptions, IRpcServerErrorOptions, IProviderCustomErrorOptions } from 'eth-json-rpc-errors/@types'
+  // these describe the options argument to error getters in ethErrors IErrorOptions, IRpcServerErrorOptions, IProviderCustomErrorOptions } from 'eth-rpc-errors/@types'

 /**
  * Classes
  */
-import { EthereumRpcError, EthereumProviderError } from 'eth-json-rpc-errors'
+import { EthereumRpcError, EthereumProviderError } from 'eth-rpc-errors'

 /**
  * getMessageFromCode & ERROR_CODES
  */
-import { getMessageFromCode, ERROR_CODES } from 'eth-json-rpc-errors'
+import { getMessageFromCode, ERROR_CODES } from 'eth-rpc-errors'

 // get the default message string for the given code, or a fallback message if
 // no message exists for the given code